International

 Foreign Trade

 Slovakia remains strongly dependent on external markets, with foreign trade representing 170.6% of its GDP (World Bank, latest data available).
-Slovakia's strong industrial tradition, tax incentives, inexpensive and skilled workforce, rapidly developing infrastructure (boosted by an influx of EU funds) and fragile but real growth, make the country a preferred base for trade.
-The country also benefits from an advantageous geographical location at the crossroads of Central Europe.
-The country represents a platform of re-exportation for the European automotive industry.
-In terms of product category, in 2022 the country mainly exported machinery and transport equipment (57.7%), manufactured goods (16.9%), and chemical products (4.9%); while imports were led by machinery and transport equipment (43.8%), manufactured goods (14.2%), mineral fuels (14.1%), and food (5.1% - data Statistics Slovakia).
+The country's strong industrial tradition, tax incentives, inexpensive and skilled workforce, rapidly developing infrastructure (boosted by an influx of EU funds), and fragile but real growth make it a preferred base for trade.
+Slovakia also benefits from an advantageous geographical location at the crossroads of Central Europe, representing a platform for re-exportation for the European automotive industry.
+In terms of product categories, in 2022, the country mainly exported machinery and transport equipment (57.7%), manufactured goods (16.9%), and chemical products (4.9%); while imports were led by machinery and transport equipment (43.8%), manufactured goods (14.2%), mineral fuels (14.1%), and food (5.1% - data Statistics Slovakia).

 Historically, Slovakia has an overall positive trade balance, though it has been decreasing over the last few years.
-For the last 14 years, the export of goods exceeded the import, but in 2022 the balance ended with significantly negative values: exports of goods totalled EUR 95.1 billion (+16.1 yeat-on-year) against EUR 98.2 billion in imports, up by 23.6% y-o-y.
+For the last 14 years, the export of goods exceeded the import, but in 2022 the balance ended with significantly negative values: exports of goods totaled EUR 95.1 billion (+16.1 year-on-year) against EUR 98.2 billion in imports, up by 23.6% y-o-y.
 Higher prices of selected energies and materials had a significant impact on the record-high import.
+Nevertheless, according to preliminary data by Statistics Slovakia, the trade balance in goods returned to positive territory in 2023: exports surged by 5.4%, surpassing EUR 108 billion, while imports dropped by 2.9% totaling EUR 104 billion.
+Both export and import values crossed the EUR 100 billion mark, marking the highest volume since 2010.

 Source: World Trade Organisation (WTO) ; Latest available data